 The process of tooth extraction is relatively simple and only takes about five minutes per tooth.
 First, Dr. Friberg will clean and numb the treatment area.
-Sedation can be provided beforehand, if desired, to ensure that you feel calm and comfortable during the procedure.
 Specialized dental tools will be used to loosen the tooth in its socket and pull it out by the root.
 Then, the area will be cleaned, disinfected, and sutured shut.
 Your gums will be back to normal in about a week, and we will give you instructions to follow to ensure that your gums heal properly.

 When is Extraction Necessary?

 Wisdom teeth do not always need to be extracted.
 Some people have enough room in their mouths for them to grow in properly.
 However, if you do not have enough space in your mouth for your wisdom teeth, they may become “impacted” (this occurs when the tooth is unable to fully erupt from the gums).
 This can lead to pain, discomfort, and even tooth infection.
 If you notice issues like pain in the rear of your mouth, shifting of your teeth, or swelling around your molars, your wisdom teeth may require extraction.
 Schedule a consultation with Dr. Friberg to learn more, and see if you require a dental extraction in Wilmington and Porters Neck.

 Will I Be in Pain After My Extraction?

 During and immediately after your extraction, you won’t feel any pain due to the anesthesia used during the process of extracting your tooth.
 However, as this begins to wear off, you will likely start to experience some pain and discomfort.

 The pain, bruising, and swelling of your tooth will usually peak and then begin to go away within about 1-3 days.
 The extraction site may feel very sore and tender during this time.
 This is normal.
 Your pain should mostly be gone within a week.